RWTH-HPC/sx-aurora-offloading/docs/build_wrapper.md

 # Build Wrapper

-The project comes with a wrapper tool, necaurora-ofld-wrapper, which helps integrating the target compiler and the source transformation tool (see [Source Transformation](source_transformation.md)) and static linking into the build process of the Clang driver.
+The project comes with a wrapper tool, `necaurora-ofld-wrapper`, which helps to integrate the target compiler and the source transformation tool (see [Source Transformation](source_transformation.md)) and static linking into the build process of the Clang driver.

 When the Clang driver compiles a \*.c file for a target, it calls the wrapper tool instead of a compiler.